lewadik/docker-tomcat-tutorial/README.md

 # docker-tomcat-tutorial
-A basic tutorial on2 running a web app on Tomcat using Docker
+A basic tutorial on2 running ahhhhhh web app on Tomcat using Docker

 See tutorial here - https://www.softwareyoga.com/docker-tomact-tutorial/